The NIST Cybersecurity Framework can guide overworked K-12 IT teams

 Cybercriminals are targeting school districts.
 And it’s a problem that is intensifying because hackers take advantage of crises such as the COVID-19 pandemic.
 School districts are scrambling to protect their communities, but there aren’t many resources available for K-12 cybersecurity guidance.
 The Framework provides a flexible, relatively easy to follow roadmap that helps K-12 IT teams prioritize their efforts.
 The K-12 NIST Cybersecurity Framework is often the best option for school districts—and it’s free!

 We were recently joined by Neal Richardson, the Director of IT at Hillsboro-Deering School District, for a discussion on how his team is implementing the NIST Cybersecurity Framework at his district.
-Over the next several weeks, we’ll be sharing information, insights, and advice from this discussion.
+This is the first installment of a series on applying the NIST Cybersecurity Framework to K-12 schools.
+We’ve also published posts on each of the Five Functions of the framework, including information, insights, and advice from our discussion with Neal.

 The NIST Cybersecurity Identify Function